-In terms of camera gear, I tend to travel with the following: full frame camera, tripod, and a wide-angle, mid, and telephoto lenses along with my photography filters.
+In terms of camera gear, I tend to travel with the following: full-frame camera, tripod, and wide-angle, mid, and telephoto lenses along with my photography filters.
 These items are in my backpack no matter the season or location.
 For a winter photography trip, I will always bring the following camera gear accessories.

 Helpful Camera Gear Accessories for Winter Photography

-- Spare Batteries: Batteries are highly sensitive to extreme temperatures.
+1. Spare Batteries: Batteries are highly sensitive to extreme temperatures.
 Therefore, it is important to have a few spare batteries.
 Keeping those spare batteries away from the cold is paramount.
-I like to keep them on of my pockets in my insulated jacket close to my body.
-There have been times when I’ve even added a heat pack to the area that my batteries are being stored to help neutralize the power drain suck of frigid temperatures.
+I like to keep them in my pockets in my insulated jacket close to my body.
+There have been times when I’ve even added a heat pack to the area where my batteries are being stored to help neutralize the power drain suck of frigid temperatures.
 In addition, I don’t wait for the batteries to drain completely in the winter season.
 If I’m back at my hotel or cabin, I’m charging up to make sure all my gear is ready for the next round.

-- Desiccant or silica gel packets: These water and humidity absorbing packets are great to keep in your camera bag.
-Actually, I keep them in my camera bag pretty much all the time and periodically refresh them.
+3. Desiccant or silica gel packets: Now, there usually isn’t a lot of humidity in cold weather, but I keep these water and humidity-absorbing packets in my camera bag all year round.
 I see it as an extra layer of moisture protection for my gear.
 No matter how careful or quick you are, as soon as you open your bag outside, a small amount of snow has a good chance of drifting into your bag.
 The desiccant packets will help soak up this moisture.
-Normally, I prefer to purchase the larger ones from a photo store or Amazon.
+Normally, I prefer to purchase larger ones from a photo store or Amazon.

-- Rocket Blower: Wiping snow or moisture from your lens in the winter isn’t exactly easy.
+4. Rocket Blower: Wiping snow or moisture from your lens in the winter isn’t exactly easy.
 It isn’t like things dry quickly.
-I use a rocket blower for removing snow that might fall on the camera body or lenses during a shooting session.
+I use a rocket blower for removing snow that might fall on the camera body or lenses during a shooting session before it freezes.
 This is particularly helpful to clean off everything before you pack up your gear from a session.

-- Foam Pad: A small foam pad is lightweight and can be used in multiple ways.
+5. Foam Pad: A small foam pad is lightweight and can be used in multiple ways.
 I will either kneel or sit on the pad for wide-angle shots which are low to capture foreground elements.
-It keeps me from directly sitting or kneeing on the snow.
+It keeps me from directly sitting or kneeling on the snow.
 Thus, it keeps me warmer and even more comfortable than sitting directly on the ground.